Is Depression A Disability?

 - Medical Sources.
 Medical sources include information from doctors and therapists regarding your diagnosis and treatment.
 This is perhaps the most important type of evidence you will need to present.
 Your doctors will be asked questions about your ability to function, expectations for treatment, and the duration of your illness.

 - Longitudinal Evidence.
 You will have to provide evidence that the depression has been persistent and severe enough to cause hardship and an inability to work.
-This usually requires showing that you have suffered from depression for some time.
+This usually requires showing that you have lived with depression for some time.
 You may be required to show how you have tried and failed to remain in the workforce.

 - Evidence of Functioning.
 You may also need to provide evidence about how you are unable to function in the workplace.
 Again, this usually comes in the form of having tried and failed to work and getting statements of such from past employers and work programs.
 You may also need to provide evidence of your level of functioning from rehabilitation programs and caregivers.